Using Amazon CDK to create a Standard workflow in Step Functions - Amazon Step Functions

 To create a state machine

-Our state machine has two states: a Lambda function task, and a Succeed state.
-The function requires that we create a Step Functions Task that invokes our function.
+Our state machine has two states: a Lambda function task, and a Succeed workflow state state.
+The function requires that we create a Step Functions Task workflow state that invokes our function.
 This Task state is used as the first step in the state machine.
 The success state is added to the state machine using the Task state's next() method.
 The following code first invokes the function named MyLambdaTask, then uses the next() method to define a success state named GreetedWorld.

 TypeScript